bateso88/CV/README.md

 - A levels: Maths (A*), Further Maths (A'*)
 - Cambridge Pre-Us: French (M1), Economics (P1), _studied German and Art for one year_
 - GCSEs: Eight A*s and one A
-- Intermediate Mathematical Olympiad: Won a medal for my score in the Maclaurin round, as one of the top 100 candidates countrywide.

 ## Other Interests and Skills